-The magazine restrained women's contributions mainly to columns and topics considered more feminine such as gardening, painting and sculpture (Art column by Lisa Ponti, Ponti's daughter), antique objects (Antiquities column by Anna Marchi), textile or ceramic design and home interior design.
+mainly to columns and topics considered more feminine such as gardening, painting and sculpture (Art column by Lisa Ponti, Ponti's daughter), antique objects (Antiquities column by Anna Marchi), textile or ceramic design and home interior design.

 The systematic browse I carried out in 253 Domus issues from the magazine inception in 1928 to 1950 also reveals the choice of mainly publishing works of women belonging to these fields of activity traditionally considered more feminine, while there are very few articles that present works of architecture or furniture not for house signed by women.
-Hence, I can argue that until 1950 Domus nourished the gender prejudice on the perception of these professional fields among its readers.

-In the same span of time, besides Italian women authors of articles, as a consequence of Ponti's interest for craft and industrial design od Scandivanian production there were also Swedish women designers who wrote for the magazine.
+99 Hence, I can argue that until 1950 Domus nourished the gender prejudice on the perception of these professional fields among its readers.
+In the same span of time, besides Italian women authors of articles, as a consequence of Ponti's interest for craft and industrial design of Scandivanian production there were also Swedish women designers who wrote for the magazine.
 Among these, the artist and designer Tyra Lundgren (Stockholm, 1897-1979) was the most internationally famous for, and the most admired by Ponti for, her ceramic and glass works.
+She wrote about the Swedish designer and entrepreneur Estrid Maria Ericson (Öregrund, 1894 - Stockholm, 1981) who had used pewter for her items before working on furniture and interior design, founding the famous shop Svenskt Tenn (Swedish pewter) in Stockholm that participated at the IX Triennale di Milano.